 Here are a few tips to help get kids interested in gardening:

 If your youngster wants to help you in the garden, consider letting him or her label plants.
 Chalk paint covered sticks and other crafty garden labelling ideas make it fun and easy for them to help you keep track of what’s what.

-Just because you aren’t quite ready to trust the delicate roots of your favourite plant to the inexperienced hands of your children, doesn’t mean they can’t do the manual labour for you.
+Your children aren’t quite ready to care for your most delicate plants.
+However, they sure love to help.
 Children love to dig in the dirt and get dirty.
 As an added bonus, studies show that children who play in the dirt tend to become healthier adults, when compared to their clean and tidy peers.

 Draw Your Layout and Let them Colour it

 If you have a budding artist in the family, encourage that artistic expression by funnelling it into your own creative endeavours.
 Get on your favourite gardening app and create the landscape of your dreams.
 Print out your design and let your little picasso colour it in.

 Donate a small section of the garden to the children.
 Let them plant radishes, which germinate quickly and are fun to watch grow, or cherry tomato plants that have an added reward in sweet, bite size snacks.
 Encourage them to water regularly.
 You might be surprised at how responsible little people can be when they really take ownership of a living, growing thing.